-Your Company's CSR activities are focused on Social Empowerment & WelfareInfrastructure Development Sustainable Livelihood Health Care and Education.
-Variousactivities have been initiated during the year in neighboring villages around its plantlocations.
-It infused over ` 60.71 crores over 2% of the average net profits of the lastthree years for the purposes of CSR.
+Your Company's CSR activities are focused on Social Empowerment and WelfareInfrastructure Development Sustainable Livelihood Health Care and Education.
+Variousactivities across these segments have been initiated during the year around its plantlocations and the neighbouring villages.
+During the year Rs.
+124.51 crores was spent forthe purpose of CSR which constituted over 3.50% of the average net profits of the lastthree years.

 SUBSIDIARY JOINT VENTURE OR ASSOCIATE COMPANIES

 The audited financial statements of your Company's subsidiaries and joint ventures viz.Dakshin Cements Limited Harish Cement Limited Gotan Lime Stone Khanij Udyog PrivateLimited Bhagwati Lime Stone Company Private Limited UNCL UltraTech Cement Middle EastInvestments Limited UltraTech Cement Lanka (Pvt.)
 Limited PT UltraTech Mining Indonesiaand PT UltraTech Investments Indonesia and their related information are available on yourCompany's website viz. www.ultratechcement.com and also available for inspection.Any Member who is interested in obtaining a copy of the audited financial statements ofyour Company's subsidiaries may write to the Company Secretary.

 An application has been made with the Registrar of Companies Hyderabad("RoC") in terms of the provisions of the Act and Rules made thereunder forstriking off / removal of the name of Dakshin Cements Limited one of your Company'ssubsidiary from the register of companies maintained by the RoC.